 Injury Prevention and Return to Work Masterclasses

-Following a successful launch in 2018, the Masterclasses return this year in conjunction with the Conference on Tuesday 15 October.
-The facilitated two-hour workshops will provide delegates with the opportunity to focus on key safety or return to work topics including obligations of supervisors, good work design for psychological injuries, resolving conflict and current and emerging occupational lung disease.
+These facilitated two-hour workshops gave delegates an opportunity to focus on key safety or return to work topics including obligations of supervisors, good work design for psychological injuries, resolving conflict and current and emerging occupational lung disease.

 |Andrew Douglas||Workplace law and good work design for psychological injuries|